 Does my logo represent my brand’s look and feel?

-It’s important that you use high quality image.
+It’s important that you use a high-quality image.
 A bad looking logo can reflect badly on your site, and will potentially hurt your conversion rate.
 Don’t forget your favicon (the small logo that appears in the top navigation of your site) as well!

 Am I optimized for Social?